Gravitation as a Plastic Distortion of the Lorentz Vacuum: Proof of Eq.( )

 \textbf{Proposition\cite{rodcap2007} }The Einstein-Hilbert Lagrangian density $L_{eh}$ can be written as

 where

 is the first order Lagrangian density (first introduced by Einstein).

-\textbf{Proof }We will establish that $\mathcal{L}_{g}$ may be written as
+\begin{proof} We will establish that $\mathcal{L}_{g}$ may be written as

 which is nothing more than the \textit{intrinsic} form of the Einstein first order Lagrangian in the gauge defined by the basis $\{\mathfrak{g} ^{\mathbf{\alpha}}\}$.
-To see this first recall Cartan's structure equations for the Lorentzian structure $(M\simeq\mathbb{R}^{4}, \slg ,D)$, i.e.,
+To see this first recall Cartan's structure equations for the Lorentzian structure $(M\simeq\mathbb{R}^{4}, \slg ,D)$.
+These are

-Now, using one of the identities in Eq.(\ref{1.71b}) we easily get
+Now, using one of the identities in Eq.(\ref{1.71}) we easily get

 Next we recall that Eq.(\ref{c1}) can easily be solved for $\omega _{\mathbf{b}}^{\mathbf{a}}$ in terms of the $d\mathfrak{g}^{\mathbf{a}}$'s and the $\mathfrak{g}^{\mathbf{b}}$'s.
 We get